freewili/freewili_webdocs/docs/freewili-firmware-update.md

 FREE-WILi has two RP2040 processors.
 One is the **DISPLAY** processor and the other is the **MAIN** processor.

-It is important to update each processor with the correct type of firmware file.
+⚠️ It is important to update each processor with the correct type of firmware file.

+⚠️ The below instructions assume that the FREE-WILi is [TURNED OFF](../../the-basics/#turning-free-wili-on-or-off).

 ## Updating the Main Processor